Lynnwood Farnam: Biography

 While located in Montreal he made trips to Boston, playing many organs there and befriending fellow organists.
 He was then appointed organist and choirmaster at Emmanuel Church in Boston after an audition from which he demonstrated an ability to play from memory more than 200 pieces in his repertoire, from Bach fugues to current works.
 At this post he became famous in the United States, and began to acquire an international reputation as a great organist.
 An organ was built to his specifications which at the time of completion (1918) was the third-largest organ on the North American continent.
 He was personally at his happiest in Boston, where his talents were greatly appreciated, the organ he played on was built to his specifications, and where he made close personal friendships and acquired financial benefactors that lasted the rest of his life.

 Despite his satisfaction with Boston, Farnam felt that New York City was the cultural hub that allowed him further artistic development.
 That he was offered a position with thrice his current salary probably factored into his decision to leave his appointment in Boston and accept a position at Fifth Avenue Presbyterian Church in New York City.
-Before he could fill the post he immediately resigned in order to serve in the Canadian Army.
+Before he could fill the post he immediately resigned to serve in the Canadian Army.
 He had applied to join the Canadian army much earlier at the outset of Canadian participation in the First World War, but he had been rejected because of eye impediments.
 However, by 1918 the Canadian Army was enlisting men who had previously been deferred.
 In the Canadian Infantry he went to Wales, but ill health prevented him from going to the continent to participate in the fighting.
 While there he continued his organ performances.
 After leaving the army the position at First Presbyterian was re-extended to him and he accepted and then held residence for a year, continuing to give full concerts and weekly half-hour recitals preceding Sunday afternoon services.
 His tenure at this location was unpleasant for him, he was unappreciated by the congregation and had an acrimonious relationship with the music committee.